 4) Make a backup

 If you want to make sure that you won’t lose any data, then make a backup of your SD card by copying its contents to your computer’s hard drive.
-If a certain file cannot be copied for whatever reason, there’s a slight chance it may be to blame for the Android hiccup.
+Certain file cannot be copied for whatever reason, there’s a slight chance it may be to blame for the Android hiccup.
 If it’s not a terribly important file, delete it from your SD card.

 5) Put the SD card back in your Android, hope for the best